naman14310/Interview_Prep/array.md

 Hint: Swap sort (Use swap sort whenever they asked for duplicacy or missingness of no. ranges from [1,n] )

 Similar questions (on leetcode):
-1. Missing Number
+1. Find All Duplicates in an Array
-2. Find All Duplicates in an Array
+2. Set Mismatch

 ```cpp